 Utopia Restaurant & Lounge — If it’s incredibly delicious, traditional and simple Vietnamese food you’re craving, ordering takeout from Utopia is an excellent option.
 Find Asian comfort-food staples like spicy soup with beef and pork, tofu stir fry, rice porridge with sausage, deep-fried chicken wings and more.

-Buddy’s Lounge — After being closed for most of 2020 due to COVID-19 protocols, this local 82nd Avenue watering hole is now serving happiness in a cup with their latest innovation: alcoholic boba drinks to-go.
+Buddy’s Lounge — This local 82nd Avenue watering hole serves happiness in a cup with their latest innovation: alcoholic boba drinks to-go.
 Oregon’s legalization of takeout cocktails in December 2020 allowed owners Brian Jiang and Neil Chan to dream up concoctions like their Guinness whisky tea bomb, rainbow greyhound and spicy tequila mangonada.
 It’s one of many Portland bars now relying on takeout cocktails while dining protocols are still limited.

 My Brother’s Crawfish — This Southern-style seafood spot on Southeast 82nd Avenue has been a longtime icon in Portland, featuring fresh ready-made boil bags to go: crawfish, king crab, Dungeness crab, mussels, clams and Gulf Coast shrimp.
 It’s owned by two Vietnamese brothers, one of whom ships the crawfish directly from Louisiana.
 Their full menu includes even more Southern favorites: chicken and sausage jambalaya, blackened catfish, crawfish etouffee, gumbo, po boy sandwiches, fried alligator, fried catfish and more.